openregulatory/templates/templates/general/mdr-declaration-of-conformity.md

 ## Conformity Assessment

-Conformity assessment procedure: *\<enter reference to applicable Annex, for example for class I: Annex I and III\>* of the Regulation (EU) 2017/745.
+Conformity assessment procedure: *\<enter reference to applicable Annex, for example for class I: Annex II and III\>* of the Regulation (EU) 2017/745.

 > For context, read Art.
 52 MDR, Section 2.
 You can find the conformity assessment procedures